Aero-ComSci/final-project-sathya/README.md

 https://github.com/user-attachments/assets/e75d813b-9f43-47ba-bd68-a76a89acab66

-*Who is this program for?
+**Who is this program for:**
-#This program is designed for anyone looking for a simple and quick way to play Rock, Paper, Scissors.
+ This program is designed for anyone looking for a simple and quick way to play Rock, Paper, Scissors.
 It provides a straightforward interactive experience for a single player against a computer opponent.

-*What does the program do and what does it automate?
+**What does the program do and what does it automate:**
-#The program automates the classic game of Rock, Paper, Scissors by handling the computer's random choices and determining the winner of each round.
+ The program automates the classic game of Rock, Paper, Scissors by handling the computer's random choices and determining the winner of each round.
 It also automatically tracks and updates the scores for both the player and the computer throughout the game.

 *The 3 code samples
 #Loop